 Indian IT services to log 6-8 pc growth once again in fiscal 2026: Crisil

-The Indian information technology (IT) services sector is projected to sustain its 6-8 per cent (in rupee terms) growth in fiscal 2026, amid...
+New Delhi: The Indian information technology (IT) services sector is projected to sustain its 6-8 per cent (in rupee terms) growth in fiscal 2026,...

 The revenue growth will also be supported by currency depreciation benefits of 2 per cent, according to the Crisil Ratings report.